top of page

 What Happens If You Fail a Section of the CPA Exam?

 Remember, too, you are still bound to your testing window of 18 or 30 months (depending on your state’s regulations) that began the moment you passed the first section.
-Fail to pass four sections in this timeline, and your passing scores will expire.
+Fail to pass four sections within this timeline, and your passing scores will expire.
+Developing a strong CPA exam review and study schedule is essential for meeting all exam requirements within your window.

 Step 4: Gain the Required Work Experience

 Most states require 1–2 years of relevant work experience under the supervision of a licensed CPA.
 As a general rule, 1 year of experience equates to 2,000 hours.
-Some states require direct verification from a licensed CPA, while others have specific hour requirements in areas like attestation or tax.
-Just what and how many hours need depends on your state and your chosen licensing path (see step 2 above for more on the different licensing paths).
+Some states require direct verification from a licensed CPA, while others have specific hour requirements in areas like attestation, tax, public accountancy, or financial advisory services.
+Just what and how many hours you need depend on your state and your chosen licensing path (see step 2 above for more on the different licensing paths).

 Step 5: Apply for Your CPA License